kwiesmueller/cypher_sheet/README.md

 ([#7](https://github.com/kwiesmueller/cypher_sheet/issues/7#issue-1551553202)).
 But I'm happy to talk about options here.

+### Backing up characters

+Please keep in mind that this project is under active development.
+While a large effort already went into making sure character changes are safe, problems can still happen.

+While using the app for real characters, please regularly export them as backups.

+To do so:

+1. Go to the character list
+2. Click the edit icon on your character
+3. Click the share icon in the top right corner of the screen
+4. Select `Share Latest Revision`
+5. This will give you a file that can be shared and save however you like (for example in your Google Drive/Dropbox etc.)

+### Restoring characters

+To restore a backup from file:

+1. Go to the character list
+2. Click the developer icon in the top right corner
+3. Click `Import Character`
+4. Click `Import Revision File`
+5. This should give you a file browser to select your backup
+6. The imported revision will be added to your existing character, with the same ID, as a new revision
+7. If the character does not exist it is created

 ## Contributing

 The primary goal of this project is to provide a fun solution for a game between